AppsDevTeam/doctrine-components/README.md

 }
 ```

-Unlike `QueryBuilder::innerJoin` and `QueryBuilder::leftJoin`, this ensures that same joins are not used multiple times.
+Unlike `QueryBuilder::innerJoin` and `QueryBuilder::leftJoin`, this ensures that same joins are not used multiple times and don't throw an error.

 ### More columns